How to Make a Cappuccino: The Difficult Relationship Between Espresso and Milk

 It’s significant that the Italian coffee guardians haven’t published a brochure on latte macchiato.
 For them, the layered milk-espresso giant is a children’s drink that has little to do with coffee enjoyment.

 The foam for a latte macchiato should also be somewhat firmer, to support the layers.
-The whole thing is poured into a glass, while a cappuccino is traditionally served in a small cup.
+The whole thing is poured into a glass, while a cappuccino is traditionally served in a small cappuccino cup.
 Ideally there shouldn’t be any layers to gawk at.

 What’s the ideal vessel for delivery?
 I personally prefer drinking cappuccino in a double-walled glass.